AZDOPS/AZDOPS/Docs/Help/Get-ADOPSPipelineSettings.md

 ## DESCRIPTION

-This command will return a single pipeline setting available in your Azure DevOps Project.
-If no parameters is given it will return all settings for Pipelines in a Azure DevOps Project.
+This command will return all pipeline settings for a project.

 ## EXAMPLES